slavikdev/solid-ruby/S/README.md

 every class (every feature/responsibility), your tests will be simpler and smaller and when you want to alter a feature, you’ll have way less chances to break other features.

+## Bad examples
+Perhaps the most common and vivid example of *violation* of single responsibility principle is MVC “pattern”.
+Yes, we all like Rails, but let’s look at it objectively for a moment.

+There’s a good reason for a class to have one responsibility, yet what do we usually have in controllers?
+That’s right, a controller is a mixture of varied responsibilities.
+It’s usually responsible for:
+* Storing data.
+* Getting data.
+* Deleting data.
+* Output format of responses.
+* Authenticate requests.
+* etc.